Skip to main content

 2023 May - December Pre-final design, final technical reports and NEPA documentation

-August - November Initiate construction.
-Prepare FLAP application for future phase: road improvements between Toll Booth and Winter Gate
+August - November Prepare FLAP application for future phase: road improvements between Toll Booth and Winter Gate

 2025 - 2026 Two seasons of construction